zgoda/flask-rollup/docs/index.rst

 Rollup bundling configuration
 -----------------------------

 Initialisation function produces generic Rollup config file ``rollup.config.js`` which in most cases is sufficient but may be modified to specific needs.
-The distinction between values coming from Rollup configuration and command line should be kept as follows:
+Since the extension controls Rollup command line, the only way to change Rollup behaviour is with this configuration file.
+The distinction between values coming from Rollup configuration and command line should be kept strict and resolved as follows:

-* command line options tell Rollup *what to do*
+* command line options tell Rollup *what to do* (what input files to process)
-* configuration tells Rollup *how to do it*
+* configuration tells Rollup *how to do it* (how to process input files)

 .. note::

     Modifications to ``rollup.config.js`` should take into consideration how Rollup processes configuration and command line - the options are **not** overwritten but merged instead.
-Including bundle parameters like entrypoints or paths in ``rollup.config.js`` may produce undesirable side effects.
+Including bundle parameters like entrypoints or paths in ``rollup.config.js`` (iow *what to do*) may produce undesirable side effects.

 Template function
 -----------------